pip-services/pip-services-docs/content/en/node/fluentd/log/fluentd_logger.md

 > `public` isOpen(): boolean

-- **returns**: boolean - True if the component is open and False otherwise.
+- **returns**: boolean - true if the component is open and false otherwise.

 #### open